HoenikkerPerez/dcm2dir/README.md

 # dcm2dir
-Dicom Organizer recursively scans a given root folder for DICOM files, extracts relevant metadata, and organizes the files into a structured output folder.
+dcm2dir recursively scans a given root folder for DICOM files, extracts relevant metadata, and organizes the files into a structured output folder.

-# DICOM Organizer

 ## Description
-This Python script recursively scans a given root folder for DICOM files, extracts relevant metadata, and organizes the files into a structured output folder.
+dcm2dir tool recursively scans a given root folder for DICOM files, extracts relevant metadata, and organizes the files into a structured output folder.
 The folder structure is customizable using placeholders for different DICOM tags.
 Additionally, a CSV report is generated with details of all processed DICOM series.

 ## Features
 - Recursively scans and organizes DICOM files.